Reducing Rouquier Complexes: Abstract

 \section{Abstract}

-We describe a reduced representative for the homotopy class of any positive (or negative) Rouquier complex.
-It is obtained via Gaussian elimination from the ordinary representative, given by a tensor product of standard complexes.
+We describe reduced representatives for positive Rouquier complexes.
+These are obtained via \emph{Morse theoretical} Gaussian elimination from the corresponding standard representatives.
 The underlying graded object is still a direct sum of Bott-Samelson objects, but over subwords rather than subexpressions.